cltpr/cltpr.github.io/booking_en.md

 ---

-Now you could book your holidays from the 1st of July!

 Contact us by email or phone!!

+We are also on the AIRBNB website, if you want to book immediatly!!